York and Lancaster Regimental Crest on Flag Pole

 The badge was moved to the regimental depot at Pontefract in the early 1950's not long after the 2nd Bn was merged with the 1st Bn.
 This picture shows apprentices from Newton Chambers with an NCO in 1955.

-It was then moved to the regimental HQ at Endcliffe Hall in Sheffield after the closure of the depot at Pontefract and was mounted on a flag pole base sometime during the early 1980's.
+The crest was moved to the regimental HQ at Endcliffe Hall in Sheffield after the closure of the depot at Pontefract and was mounted on a flag pole base shortly after.

 The train name plate was donated to the regiment in 1964 after the locomotive bearing the name was scrapped.
 This was mounted onto the flag pole base at Endcliffe Hall at the same time as the badge.